amedeos/amedeos.github.io/_drafts/2023-01-19-Using-ebpf-on-OpenShift-quick-and-dirty-way.md

 [root@worker-0 /]#
 ```

-but, if you want to run bcc and bpftrace tools, you can continue to follow this guide.
+but, if you want to run the bcc and bpftrace tools, you can continue to follow this guide.

-## Build bpf image for your OpenShift cluster
+## Build a bpf-ocp image for your OpenShift cluster
 Before running eBPF on your OpenShift nodes, you need to build a tailored image for your cluster.

 This image will include:

 - kernel-core and kernel-headers for your OpenShift kernel version nodes;
-- bpftrace, bcc and bpftool packages;
+- bpftrace, bcc, and bpftool packages;
 - some other performance troubleshooting packages.

 ### Install tools on RHEL
-You need one host, usually a RHEL host, where you can build your new image with eBPF tools installed, in this example I'll show you how to those tools on RHEL host.
+You need one host, usually a RHEL host, where you can build your new image with eBPF tools installed, in this example, I'll show you how to install those tools on RHEL host.

 Install buildah and podman:
 ```bash